(Please scroll down to find information about the Equality Duty and our Equality objectives.)

 Equality And Rights Advocates

 We are proud to say that we are a part of Hampshire’s and IOW’s Equality And Rights Advocates (EARA) group.
-The group is open to any KS2 pupil, and it is wonderful to see how many children wanted to be a part of it.
-We are now in the second year of running this group.
+The group is open to any KS2 pupil, and it is wonderful to see how many children want to be a part of it.
+We are now in the third year of running this group.

 We, the EARA group, will ensure that everyone will feel an equal part of our community, where people are treated fairly and respectfully.
 We value equity as well as equality and the importance of respecting the rights of all.
 In our community and beyond, communication is key to building kindness and collaboration.
 Together we can build a fairer future for all.